yaniferhaoui/contracts/tutorials/04-UserRegistry.md

 ##### 2- Register another user

-You can add a new user through the following command
+You can add a new user through the following command.
+Replace the "0x....." with an address not already attributed to an existing user (ie from ```accounts```)
 ```javascript
 address = "0x......."
 users.registerUser(address, new Date("2025-01-01").getTime() / 1000)